Best albums from 2018

 My Top 100 tracks.

 I've compiled this list by only using one track from any artist or band.
-That way I get a better broad spectrum of music in the list.
+That way I get a broader spectrum of music in the list.
 It's mainly based on rock music but there are a few tracks that I just could not leave out.
 The criteria for the list ?
 Can I listen to each track at least three times over without getting bored.

 That's the Way I've Always Heard it Should Be.